GuptaSonam/G3AN-/README.md

 * sk-video == 1.1.10

 # Dataset
-Weizmann dataset can be downloaded from <url to dataset> and use prerocess to preprocess the dataset.
+Weizmann dataset can be downloaded from [here](https://www.wisdom.weizmann.ac.il/~vision/SpaceTimeActions.html) and use preprocess.py to preprocess the dataset.
-We also provide the preprocessed data here.
+We also provide the preprocessed data in the data folder of the repository.

 # Installation
 Install dependencies  mentioned above.